October 27th, 2019

 I came to the water cache that Al had just stocked, finding tons of good clean water.
 I took what I needed for a dry camp, since it was too far to make it to the Gila.
 I also took a short break, since it was very hot.
 There were a lot of bees swarming around the cache, attracted to the scent of the water.
 They kept landing on me, ultimately forcing me to keep moving.
 I like bees and don’t mind when they land on me.
 Sometimes I even lightly stroke their backs, like a pet.
 But I was worried that they might be mixed with the African honey bee, which can make them very aggressive.

-We continue up a series of valleys and canyons.
-The trail’s so much better in this section: well graded, the vegetation cut back, and smooth.
-It cools down a bit in the late afternoon and I’m just loving the experience and geology.
-The scenery is spectacular.
-There are grand buttes, pinnacles, hoodoos, and escarpments everywhere.
+I continued up a series of valleys and canyons.
+The trail was so much better in this section: well graded, the vegetation cut back, and smooth.
+It cooled down a bit in the late afternoon and I was just loving the experience and geology.
+The scenery was spectacular.
+There were buttes, pinnacles, hoodoos, and escarpments everywhere.
 Plus every kind of cactus.
-This is the backdrop I always pictured for the AZT.
-We are hiking the Sonoran Desert and it’s so beautiful.
+This was the backdrop I always pictured for the AZT.

-We go over the high point of the section, getting grand views of the topography to the south, including the Gila River valley.
-The sun is setting and the desert feels so peaceful.
-Everything is breathing a sigh of relief to get a break from the scorching sun.
-We settle down for the night on a on a small rise with incredible views.
-It’s a bit exposed to the wind but worth it.
-Every time I wake up in the night, I see a pinnacle backlit by a universe of stars.
+I went over the high point of the section, getting grand views of the topography to the south, including the Gila River valley.
+The sun was setting and the desert felt so peaceful.
+Everything was breathing a sigh of relief, getting that much needed break from the scorching sun.
+I settled down for the night on a on a small rise with incredible views.
+It was a bit exposed but worth it.
+Every time I woke up in the night, I a nearby pinnacle backlit by a universe of stars.